This is Us

 Behaviors and attitudes that are common to the world – anger, selfishness, harshness, accusation, impatience, bitterness – have all too often become the norm among those who claim the name of Jesus.

-My brothers and sister, such things simply should not be.
+My brothers and sisters, such things simply should not be.

 In light of this, leaders in the Church must firmly, yet lovingly, remind their people of their group identity as the family of God.
 We need to, in no uncertain terms, declare, “This is who we are and this is how it’s like us to act.”